seunayolu/car-rentals-maven-jenkins-tomcat-project/README.md

 5. About us
 6. Contact us

-NB: When you check-in the code into your Dev branch, three of the modules are visible namely: Home, Fleet, and Offers.
+NB: When you clone/fork the Repository Dev branch, three of the modules are visible namely: Home, Fleet, and Offers.
 Edit the index.html to enable other modules, push the changes to Dev and Deploy to Tomcat using Jenkins.

 ## Setup Tomcat, Maven Server, & Jenkins